Gajol/IT-Notes/Notes/Tech Blogs/TechQuotes.md

 *A system is never the sum of its parts.
 It is the product of the interactions of its parts.*[Dr Russell Ackoff - pioneer  in the field of operations research, systems thinking and management science.](https://en.wikipedia.org/wiki/Russell_L._Ackoff)

 *Never shoot for the best architecture, but rather the least worst architecture.*

+*Maintainability is inversely proportional to the number of public classes, dependencies and microservices - Simon Bronw (Modular Monolith)